 Fast-forwarding a bit…it wasn’t until I was in my first months at Harvard Medical School that I realized how entrenched the idea was that it was “pointless to waste time counseling patients about diet and exercise because they’re never going to change” (direct quote from one of my attendings).
 In my cooking classes, I had seen first-hand that this wasn’t the case.
 The realization that there was a disconnect between traditional medical care and engaging with patients in ways that could truly help them improve their health by making healthy behavior changes was what steered my career in a new direction.
-I aimed to combine what I knew about nutrition and cooking with primary care and obesity medicine focused on caring for those in underserved communities.
+I aimed to combine what I knew about nutrition and cooking with internal medicine (specifically, primary care and obesity medicine) focused on caring for those in underserved communities.
 While not discussed in detail in this autobiographical sketch, I also spent a significant amount of time in college focused on helping other kids from underserved backgrounds learn the skills needed to apply, and matriculate, to college.
 Working with the underserved is not only a passion of mine, but also cathartic in the sense that my own background, while I wouldn’t wish it on others, was not for naught.
 It has served as a great resource for understanding the nutrition and social problems rampant in underserved communities in the U.S. It has also helped me to be a better doctor.

 Just knowing about medicine, nutrition, and the problems of the underserved wasn’t enough.
 If the related recommendations I made weren’t accessible for those who needed them, then what use was this knowledge?
 While in medical school, I elected to take an extra year to obtain a master’s degree in public policy and administration from the Harvard Kennedy School of Government and do concurrent leadership training through the Zuckerman Fellowship and the Center for Public Leadership to better understand how to navigate systems in order to make social and policy changes to improve access to healthy food and medical care for all.